security-force-monitor/sfm-research-handbook-old/README.md

 ## About this Handbook

 This handbook explains the data structure of the Security Force Monitor and the process of entering data into it.
-Currently, data entry is done into a spreadsheet pending the release of a CMS.
+Currently, data entry is done into a spreadsheet pending the release of a Content Management System (CMS).

 This is a first cut and should not be considered complete – please add comments on areas that could be improved upon, identify needed additions, suggest deletions or other edits.